Captivity-Escape Games as a Means for Safety in Online Motion Generation

 \subsection{Related Work}

-In \autocite{herbert.2017}, \autocite{chen.2021}, the authors present the state-of-the-art method for addressing \ref{O.0} and the state-of-the-art framework that uses a safety margin to ensure safe motion generation, named \gls*{fastrack}.
+In \autocite{herbert.2017}, \autocite{chen.2021}, the authors present the state-of-the-art method for addressing \ref{O.0} and the state-of-the-art framework, \gls*{fastrack}, which uses a safety margin to ensure safe motion generation.
 The method presented in \autocite{herbert.2017}, \autocite{chen.2021} uses a pursuit-evasion differential game to determine a safety margin and the associated safety controller.
-The related computations are intensive, as the utilized pursuit-evasion game must be solved numerically using Hamilton-Jacobi reachability analysis \autocite{mitchell.2005}.\footnote{Determining a safety margin with decent accuracy takes days, even if both the planning model and the tracking model are simple and low-dimensional.} Moreover, the numerical accuracy of the resulting safety margin cannot be ensured because of the numerical methods involved \autocite{kousik.2020}.
+The related computations are intensive, as the utilized pursuit-evasion game is solved numerically using Hamilton-Jacobi reachability analysis \autocite{mitchell.2005}.\footnote{Determining a safety margin with decent accuracy takes days, even if both models are simple and low-dimensional.} As a consequence of the numerical methods involved, the numerical accuracy of the resulting safety margin cannot be ensured \autocite{kousik.2020}.
 This poses a safety risk in \gls*{fastrack}.
-Furthermore, the \gls*{fastrack} framework uses a fixed safety margin and fixed $ \admissX\indlf $, $ \admissU\indlf $, and $ \vmp\indlf $ for various planning environments, which likely causes planning overly conservative reference trajectories \autocite{fridovich-keil.2018}.
+Furthermore, the \gls*{fastrack} framework uses a fixed safety margin and fixed $ \admissX[\denoteLf] $, $ \admissU[\denoteLf] $, and $ \vmp[\denoteLf] $ across planning environments, which likely results in planning overly conservative references \autocite{fridovich-keil.2018}.

 In \autocite{fridovich-keil.2018}, the authors build upon \gls*{fastrack} and reduce conservatism by using a set of motion planners that feature different safety margins.
 A meta-planning algorithm is used to online select a planner that suits the planning environment.
 However, \autocite{fridovich-keil.2018} remains conservative, as the set of available planners is limited due to \gls*{fastrack}'s computational intensity.
 In addition, \autocite{fridovich-keil.2018} inherits \gls*{fastrack}'s limited numerical accuracy.